Health Benefit Comparison - Coffee vs Tea

 Coffee and tea are both immensely popular beverages consumed globally.
 And with something so influential on human consumption and culture, it is only natural that the health effects be considered.
-A lot has been debated about the health effects of coffee vs tea, and usually, people vote with their taste buds.
+A lot has been debated about the health effects of coffee vs. tea, and usually, people vote with their taste buds.

 Those partial to tea often find it to be the better of the two drinks, and coffee drinkers have a similar opinion.
 Let’s take a more nuanced look to see where both beverages stand.

 Another excellent advantage is that it helps increase general alertness and stimulates the brain.
 It can also have a positive effect on memory and general brain function.
-As an added advantage, coffee can have a neuroprotective effect that can reduce the risk of Alzheimer’s Disease and dementia.
+As an added advantage, coffee can have a neuroprotective effect that can reduce the risk of Alzheimer’s disease and dementia.

 Coffee also works as a performance enhancer and can be useful in endurance exercises.
 Additionally, it reduces recovery time from these exercises, thus keeping you on your feet.

-The famed beverage has also been proven to reduce the risk of Type 2 Diabetes.
+The famed beverage has also been proven to reduce the risk of type 2 diabetes.
 It improves insulin sensitivity, thereby lowering the associated risks.

 If you’re sensitive to caffeine, coffee is a no-go.
 Naturally occurring substances in coffee may also slightly increase your cholesterol, especially for espresso drinkers.
-It’s worth noting that the daily safe limit of caffeine consumption is 400mg.
+It’s worth noting that the daily safe limit for caffeine consumption is 400mg.
 While the number can vary with your age and fitness level, a few cups of coffee will get you there pretty quickly.
-Coffee jitters are a thing, if you have experienced them, stay away from coffee.
+Coffee jitters are a thing; if you have experienced them, stay away from coffee.

 Consuming too much coffee also increases the risk of conditions like tachycardia, heart palpitations, insomnia, and restlessness.
 If you have trouble sleeping, it is best to stay away from coffee for about 3–4 hours before you go to bed.

 Tea is rich in other antioxidants too, including polyphenols.
-The primary groups available in tea are theaflavins, thearubigins, and catechins.
+The primary groups available in tea are theaflavins, arubigins, and catechins.
 Much like those listed for coffee, tea consumption can be tied to a reduced risk of some cancers.
 Some studies have also tied tea to anti-aging effects, though more study is needed before that can be declared conclusively.

 The polyphenols and their rich antioxidant properties can have a positive effect on reducing the risk of heart disease and preventing plaque formation in blood vessels.